Vitamins And Their Significance To A Human Body

 Source: Sources of folate include liver, kidney, dark green leafy vegetables, meats, fish, whole grains, fortified grains and cereals, legumes, and citrus fruits.
 Not all whole grain products are fortified with folate.

-Deficiency Disease: pregnancy deficiency linked to birth defects
+Deficiency Disease: Pregnancy deficiency linked to birth defects

-Vitamin B12 (Chemical Name: Cynacobalamin)
+Vitamin B12 (Chemical Name: Cyanocobalamin)

-Deficiency Disease: megaloblastic anemia
+Deficiency Disease: Megaloblastic anemia

 Vitamin C (Chemical Name: Ascorbic Acid)

-Vitamin C benefits the body by holding cells together through collagen synthesis;collagen is a connective tissue that holds muscles, bones, and other tissues together.
+Vitamin C benefits the body by holding cells together through collagen synthesis; collagen is a connective tissue that holds muscles, bones, and other tissues together.
 Vitamin C also aids in wound healing, bone and tooth formation, strengthening blood vessel walls, improving immune system function, increasing absorption and utilization of iron, and acting as an antioxidant

 Source: Consuming vitamin C-rich foods is the best method to ensure an adequate intake of this vitamin.
 While many common plant foods contain vitamin C, the best sources are citrus fruits.